elpekenin/access_kb/README.md

 Hardware
 ========
-The PCB was designed with KiCAD, based on `Raspberry Pi Pico`'s development board, and using some symbol/footprint libraries:
+The PCB was designed with KiCAD, based on ***Raspberry Pi Pico*** development board, and using some symbol/footprint libraries:
 - [marbastlib](https://github.com/ebastler/marbastlib) -- Keyboard parts

 Features: